An Optimal Algorithm for Changing from Latitudinal to Longitudinal Formation of Autonomous Aircraft Squadrons: Methodology

 \subsection{The Maneuver Schemes}

 The proposed algorithm employs two 3D basic maneuver schemes, as shown in Figures \ref{fig:go-forward} and \ref{fig:to-turn}.
-For details see \cite{Giacomin-cobem}.
+For details, see \cite{Giacomin-cobem}.
 Algorithms are used to create the references by using the specifications presented in these figures.
-Here they are called FW and C to implement the go forward and to turn maneuvers, respectively.
-The go forward interface is FW($P$, $\varphi$, $\beta$, $vel$, $d$, $T$) and the to turn interface is C($P$, $\varphi$, $\beta$, $\theta$, $\alpha$, $vel$, $r$, $T$), where $P$ is the initial position $(x_0, y_0, h_0)$, $T$ is a vector time to be filled with time intervals, and the other parameters are shown in Figures \ref{fig:go-forward} and \ref{fig:to-turn}.
-These algorithms are used by the transition algorithm described at Subsection \ref{subsection:the-transition-algorithm}.
+Here they are called FW and C to implement the \textit{go-forward} and \textit{to-turn} maneuvers, respectively.
+The \textit{go-forward} interface is FW($P$, $\varphi$, $\beta$, $vel$, $d$, $T$) and the \textit{to-turn} interface is C($P$, $\varphi$, $\beta$, $\theta$, $\alpha$, $vel$, $r$, $T$), where $P$ is the initial position $(x_0, y_0, h_0)$, $T$ is a time vector to be filled with time intervals, and the other parameters are shown in Figures \ref{fig:go-forward} and \ref{fig:to-turn}.
+These algorithms are used by the transition algorithm described in Subsection \ref{subsection:the-transition-algorithm}.